lausek/lovm2/README.md

 `lovm2` is a library for building your own programming language in the blink of an eye.
 It offers you easy to use constructs to generate bytecode for its virtual machine.

-> :warning **lovm2** is not actively maintained and might be subject to vulnerabilities.
+> :warning: **lovm2** is not actively maintained and might be subject to vulnerabilities.

 ## Features